Nottingham High School: Playing field

 The school's games field is not on the main site but at Valley Road, approximately 3 mi to the north.
 Historically farmland from as early as 1878, namely Harvey's Farm; then briefly Hucknall Road Farm in 1920, it was converted to use as a playing field around 1960.
 It features a number of rugby pitches and posts during winter, which are converted for athletics in the spring, with a running track and areas for shot put, javelin, discus, pole vault, hurdles and high jump.
 During the summer, the ground is used for cricket, with nets put up and squares re-established for the season.
 Tennis courts, netball courts, and an archery range are also located there.
 The pavilion has several changing rooms on the ground and first floors, and a refreshment area for staff and guests.
 Until 1897, boys played sports and had their PE lessons at the Forest Recreation Ground.

 School organisation

 The junior and senior schools both have four houses, each named after a person connected with the school.
 The house system plays an integral role in school life.
-House tutors provide pastoral care and support.